The information that local authority searches return usually determines whether the conveyancing process continues to exchange of contracts.

 Your solicitor or licensed conveyancer will usually fill out the relevant forms and send them to the local authority office for you.

-You don’t have to hire a conveyancer and could do it yourself by filling out the forms and submitting them.
+You don't have to hire a conveyancer and can do it yourself by filling out the forms and submitting them.

 However, we strongly advise that you read our buyer's guide to the conveyancing process and our article on DIY conveyancing before deciding to do it yourself.